What are varicose veins?

 The traditional form of treatment for varicose veins is known as ligation and stripping carried out by a vascular surgeon and most commonly requires a general anaesthetic and overnight stay.
 Surgical treatment for varicose veins has been almost completely superseded by more minimally invasive techniques such as EVLA.
 Adopting a minimally invasive approach to the treatment of varicose veins results in a lesser impact on the body compared with more invasive surgical approaches.
 The gold standard treatment for vein treatment, EVLA only requires tiny incisions and can be done under local anaesthetic and carries a very quick recovery with minimal risk of complications.
-At Centre for Surgery, we specialise in offering minimally invasive treatments for vein removal and always aided by the use of colour duplex ultrasound medical imaging.
+At Centre for Surgery, we specialise in offering minimally invasive treatments for vein removal and are always aided by the use of colour duplex ultrasound medical imaging.
 The beginning of the patient journey starts with a comprehensive medical consultation to assess the condition of your leg veins and to pinpoint the precise underlying cause.
-With identification of the underlying cause of prominent vein formation, and effective treatment plan can be formulated.
+With the identification of the underlying cause of prominent vein formation, an effective treatment plan can be formulated.
 The key to successful treatment is to locate and eradicate veins which are responsible for valve dysfunction before going on to address the prominent and unsightly leg veins under the skin surface.
 With effective treatment of the underlying causes of prominent leg veins, a significant reduction in symptoms can be expected along with a marked improvement in the appearance of the leg with a much lesser chance of the problem recurring.
-Centre for Surgery take great care to follow the latest national guidelines from the National Institute for health and care excellence (NICE).
-NICE have issued clear guidelines that emphasise the importance of carrying out minimally invasive treatments including EVLA and avoiding surgery where possible.
-Unfortunately in many centres across the UK, the default approach for treatment of varicose veins is a surgical ligation and stripping procedure which is not in line with national guidance.
+Centre for Surgery takes great care to follow the latest national guidelines from the National Institute for Health and Care Excellence (NICE).
+NICE has issued clear guidelines that emphasise the importance of carrying out minimally invasive treatments including EVLA and avoiding surgery where possible.
+Unfortunately in many centres across the UK, the default approach for the treatment of varicose veins is a surgical ligation and stripping procedure which is not in line with national guidance.
 In our experience in the vast majority of cases, there is no need for a surgical approach for the treatment of varicose veins.